Karma

 "Do not think a small sin will not return in your future lives.

-Just as falling drops of water will fill a large container,
+Just as falling drops of water will fill an enormous container,

-The little sins that steadfast accumulate will completely overwhelm you.
+The little sins that steadfastly accumulate will completely overwhelm you.

 Do not think a small virtue will not return in your future lives.

-Just as falling drops of water will fill a large container,
+Just as falling drops of water will fill an enormous container,

-The little virtues that steadfast accumulate will completely overwhelm you."
+The little virtues that steadfastly accumulate will completely overwhelm you."

-The above teaching explains a nature of reality, everything is interrelated and only exists as a small part of Karma and its effect on our lives.
+The above teaching explains the nature of reality; everything is interrelated and only exists as a small part of Karma and its effect on our lives.

 Karma in Jainism

-The people in India follow Jainism, which was taught by the twenty-four propagators of faith also known as tirthankaras.
-Unlike Hindu people who believe Karma purely as a law of nature, Jains believe Karma as clay to pot with reference to the soul.
-They believe that they can control Karma by their effort, knowledge and discipline.
-They believe that cruel, selfish actions will lead to heavy Karma making the soul down whereas suffering taken willingly will help to lighten the soul.
-Jains don't believe in the Supreme Being, creator, or Sustainer of the universe thus no world-soul and they have to aid themselves in their endeavors.
+The people in India follow Jainism, taught by the twenty-four propagators of faith, also known as Tirthankaras.
+Unlike Hindu people who believe Karma is purely a law of nature, Jains think of Karma as clay to pot concerning the soul.
+They believe they can control Karma through effort, knowledge, and discipline.
+They think cruel, selfish actions will lead to heavy Karma, making the soul down, whereas willingly suffering will help lighten the soul.
+Jains don't believe in the universe's Supreme Being, creator, or Sustainer; thus, there is no world soul, and they must aid themselves in their endeavors.

 Karma in Sikhism